andreioprisor/address_crawler/README.md

 'EH11 2LS' with PostalCode tags

 To achieve this, a pretrained DistilBert is fine-tuned with a FC layer with 9 labels : ['O', 'StreetNumber', 'StreetName', 'Unit', 'Municipality', 'Province', 'PostalCode', 'Orientation', 'GeneralDelivery'].I used a dataset with annotated   addresses from US, UK, DE, FR, ES, CZ and AU with a randomized text insertion function which inserts random text generated with gpt2 at beginning, end or in the middle like this:
-For 'Russell Road, Edinburgh EH11 2LS' it will output "'Some random text' Russell Road, Edinburgh EH11 2LS 'other random text'". with 'O' tags added to the labels list for the random text.This tehnique worked best for labeling the irrelevant text surrounding the address.
+For 'Russell Road, Edinburgh EH11 2LS' it will output "'Some random text' Russell Road, Edinburgh EH11 2LS 'other random text'". with 'O' tags added to the labels list for the random text.This technique worked best for labeling the irrelevant text surrounding the address.

-I'm using DistilBert because it's fast'for training but mor important for inference; we we will use it 3 times on each website because we try to format the first 3 picks of the address classification model.
+I'm using DistilBert because it's fast for training but more important for inference; we we will use it 3 times on each website because we try to format the first 3 picks of the address classification model.

 Afer playing out a bit with the hyper-parameters, I built an accurate model with a prediction rate of 95% on unseen data, supporting those countries ['us', 'de', 'uk', 'fr', 'au', 'cz', 'es'].